chuckstack/chuckstack.github.io/src-ls/stack-application.md

 Here are the important types of user facing workflows.

-- Journal workflow: everyone in an organization should be able to record the events in an organization.
+- Journal workflow - everyone in an organization should be able to record the events in an organization.
 More...
-- Discussion workflow: everyone in an organization should be able to collaborate with others in an organization.
+- Discussion workflow - everyone in an organization should be able to collaborate with others in an organization.
 More...
-- To-do workflow: everyone in an organization should be able to manage a simple list of tasks.
+- To-do workflow - everyone in an organization should be able to manage a simple list of tasks.
 More...
-- Checklist workflow: roles in an organization often have periodic prescribed tasks.
+- Checklist workflow - roles in an organization often have periodic prescribed tasks.
 Checklists are a predefined and templated to-do tasks.
 More...
-- Queue workflow: as people manipulate data, some records will reach a state of importance.
+- Queue workflow - as people manipulate data, some records will reach a state of importance.
 Queues are defined views into data that match a specific pattern automatically.
 When the pattern is found, present the user or role with the matching records.
 More...
-- Notice workflow: events happen, and sometimes users and systems need to be notified.
+- Notice workflow - events happen, and sometimes users and systems need to be notified.
 The notification workflow provides information based on the events that occur in an organization.
 More...
-- Ad-hoc request workflow: users and systems often know what needs to happen and who needs to perform the action based on the events that occur in an organization.
+- Ad-hoc request workflow - users and systems often know what needs to happen and who needs to perform the action based on the events that occur in an organization.
 This is often referred to as institutional knowledge of action.
 Ad-hoc request workflows allow users or services to request action from a particular user, role or service.
 More...
-- Orchestrated request workflow: There are times when an organization needs a formal, multi-step, orchestrated process where a request follows a pre-defined path.
+- Orchestrated request workflow - There are times when an organization needs a formal, multi-step, orchestrated process where a request follows a pre-defined path.

 ### Document Action Workflows